“Figureoutability” Is What Makes Our Hosted Trivia the Best

 At any Big Quiz Thing event, the quizmaster throws around the neologism “figureoutable” (both verbally and as a nifty sound effect).
 It’s a funny word, and a nice bit of branding for the quality trivia content that we pride ourselves on.
 We strive to provide a good time for all kinds of clients and audiences–trivia nerds or otherwise, game winners or game runners-up (there are no losers at Big Quiz Thing events).
 Thus, the concept of “figureoutability”: Crafting trivia questions and games that are more about playing the game, putting the pieces together, and puzzling things out than simply mentally excavating an obscure morsel of information.
 It makes for a more fun game–and a better vehicle for corporate team-building dynamics.

-Take our go-to example for a bad trivia question: “What’s the capital of Burundi?”
+Take our go-to example of a bad trivia question: “What’s the capital of Burundi?”

 We Foster Teamwork and Group Dynamics